 These outline how customers pay for your goods and services and the details of when you expect payment.
 Payment terms will vary from business to business and generally refer to the payment methods you will accept, whether you provide credit and the terms of credit, and your debt collection policies.

-TIP: Payment terms are part of a sales contract in Australia and so operate under contract law.
+Payment terms are part of a sales contract in Australia and so operate under contract law.
 Failure to comply with the agreed payment terms is a breach of contract.

 Payment methods typically used by small businesses include:

 Goods and services can be paid for upfront or on delivery, or are supplied on credit (where payment is deferred for a period of time after the goods or services have been supplied).

 Offering credit increases your risk of being paid late, or not at all, so for customers you don’t know well consider upfront or on delivery payments, also in situations where you have outlaid large amounts of money to supply the goods or service.

 Your approach will vary depending on your business needs and cash flow requirements.
 Some businesses only accept payment on delivery and do not provide credit, other businesses offer both.

 Standard terms of credit are often seven, 21 or 28 days.
 Your payment terms should be stated on all invoices.

 If you provide credit it is advisable to develop a credit application process to screen customers and avoid those with a poor credit history.